guolisen/simple_mcp_client/README.md

 - **OpenAI**: API-based LLM provider for accessing OpenAI's models
 - **DeepSeek**: API-based LLM provider for accessing DeepSeek's models
 - **OpenRouter**: API-based LLM provider that routes requests to multiple LLM backends, providing access to a wide range of models from different providers through a unified API
+- **LiteLLM**: A unified API for various LLM providers (OpenAI, Anthropic, Google, Azure, etc.) with support for fallback models, load balancing, and more

 ### Provider-Specific Configuration